signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 There is, however, a different task for which bootstrapping is very well suited, namely the task of estimating the *variance of parameter estimates*.
 We'll illustrate with a computational example.

 Suppose that you want to invest a fixed sum of money into two different financial assets $X$ and $Y$.
 You can invest a fraction $\alpha$ of your money into $X$ and the remaining $1 - \alpha$ into $Y$.
 You'll implement a simple strategy: instead of looking at the returns at all, simply *minimize the risk* (*i.e.*, the variance of the returns).
-While somewhat counterintuitive, this strategy actually performs well in practice.[^quant]
+Somewhat counterintuitively, this strategy actually performs well in practice.[^quant]

 [^quant]: See [Why does the minimum variance portfolio provide good returns?](http://quant.stackexchange.com/questions/2870/why-does-the-minimum-variance-portfolio-provide-good-returns) and Baker *et al.* (2010), [Benchmarks as Limits to Arbitrage: Understanding the Low Volatility Anomaly](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1585031).